wolftrax5/reactApp/README.md

 * Add support for async/await in our code
 * Create a NodeJS server using ExpressJS for our production build
 * Code Splitting
+* Prettie code implementing by the estlint come from [Wesbos](https://github.com/wesbos/eslint-config-wesbos)

 ### Installing
 has 2 configurations production and development